kolide/launcher/cmd/package-builder/README.md

 notary init kolide/osqueryd -p
 ```

-Rotate snapshot keys to be managed by Notary server.
+Rotate snapshot keys so that they are managed by Notary server.

 ```
 notary key rotate kolide/launcher snapshot -r